A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - Rescuing Ameiko: 40xp for rescuing her.
 60xp for healing her to full.
   - **Loot:**
     - For rescuing Ameiko she rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each when in town)
-    - If Tsuto got away then Ameiko also rewards the PCs with +1 Weapon Potency rune (P2).
+    - If Tsuto got away then Ameiko also rewards the PCs with a weapon bearing a +1 Potency rune (P2).

 Tsuto Kaijitsu {Half-Elf; Monk/Rogue} Creature 4
 CE, Medium.
 Laborer;